 Department of Pediatrics

-Department of Pediatrics functions as an independent department providing state of the art care for the sick children and teaching commitments for undergraduate and DNB course.
-The institute is affiliated to KG Medical University Lucknow.
-The Department of Pediatrics was established in Feb 2017.
+Department of Pediatrics, GIMS was estabilised in 2017 and providing state of the art comprehensive care for the sick children and teaching commitments for undergraduate and DNB course.
+The institute is affiliated to Atal Bihari Vajpayee Medical University, Lucknow,U,P..
 The department has a spacious faculty rooms, seminar hall, library and ancillary areas.
 The department conducts daily OPD and immunization in polyclinic.
-The pediatric ward is located at the first floor of the hospital building, along with 5 bedded Pediatric ICU and 5 bedded Neonatal ICU.
+The pediatric ward is located at the first floor of the hospital building, along with 10 bedded Pediatric ICU and 12 bedded Neonatal ICU.

 Faculty Members of Pediatrics